volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 console.log(user.street);
 ```

-But that example is kinda useless, so let's intercept the **get** handler and convert the retrieved string to lowercase:
+But this example is kind of useless, so let's intercept the **get** handler and convert the retrieved string to lowercase:

 ```javascript
 const user = {